seroh27/web-gp-13/README.md

 * In "Dietly," there are dozens of recipes with their respective calorie counts noted.
 You can view the calorie content of these foods and also learn the recipes.

 * "Dietly" also provides a helpful diet tip each time you log in to your panel.

+* In "Dietly," you can measure your BMI and determine if you are overweight, underweight, or within a healthy range.